M&M Piston Valves in Kerosene Filling Applications

 2nd stage – Filling

 A pump (P) controls the tank, which contains Kerosene (at room temperature).
 This then travels to the filling unit.
-Valve (A) closes and valves (B) opens to let kerosene into the probe.
-When it is full, the tightness of the probe begins testing up to 6 bar pressure.
+Piston actuated valve (A) closes and valve (B) opens to let kerosene into the probe.
+When it is full, the tightness of the probe is tested up to 6 bar pressure.

 3rd stage – Exhaust of the injection unit